More details about attending, including COVID-19 safety measures at the Eugene O’Neill Theatre, available here.

 Drinks and snacks

-Men’s and Ladies’ restrooms are located down one flight of stairs from the lobby.
-The Eugene O’Neill Theatre does not have an elevator.
-However, an accessible restroom is available in The Time Hotel directly adjacent to the theatre at 224 West 49th Street.
-A member of the theatre staff will be more than happy to guide guests needing an accessible restroom to The Time Hotel.
-Gender diversity is welcome here.
+Restrooms are located down 1 flight of stairs from the lobby.
+For accessible, single-stall and/or all-gender restroom options, please speak with a member of the theatre staff who can guide you to The Time Hotel, located directly adjacent to the theatre at 224 West 49th Street.
 We encourage you to use the restroom that best fits your gender identity or expression.

-There is no coat check at the theatre, but if you have a large bag we’d be happy to check it for you.
+There is no coat check at the theatre, but if you have a large bag, we’d be happy to store it for you.
 Please speak to a member of our staff when you arrive.
 The charge is $3 per item.

 Take home something to remember